stratum-mining/stratum/README.md

 1. The Rust helper library provides a suite of tools for mining pools to build custom Sv2 compatible pool implementations.

-1. The C library provides a set of FFI bindings to the above Rust helper library for miners to integrate Sv2 into their existing firmware stack.
+1. The C library provides a set of FFI bindings to the Rust helper library for miners to integrate Sv2 into their existing firmware stack.

 ## 3. Structure